lunarmodules/ldoc/docs/doc.md

 LDoc will also work with C/C++ files, since extension writers clearly have the same documentation needs as Lua module writers.

+LDoc allows you to attach a _type_ to a parameter or return value

+    --- better mangler.
+    -- @tparam string name
+    -- @int max length
+    -- @treturn string mangled name
+    function strmangler(name,max)
+    ...
+    end

+`int` here is short for `tparam int` (see @{Tag_Modifiers})

+It's common for types to be optional, or have different types, so the type can be like '?int|string' which renders as '(int or string)', or '?int', which renders as '(optional int)'.

 LDoc gives the documenter the option to use Markdown to parse the contents of comments.

+Since 1.3, LDoc allows the use of _colons_ instead of @.

+    --- a simple function.
+    -- string name person's name
+    -- int: age age of person
+    -- treturn: ?nil|string
+    -- function check(name,age)

 ## Adding new Tags